Taleb Al-Abdulmohsen: Personal life and political views

 In February 2019, Der Spiegel reported on him, that he would – through his web forum wearesaudis.net and X (then known as Twitter) – help others escape from Saudi Arabia to Germany.
 In March 2019, Abdulmohsen gave interviews to the Frankfurter Rundschau and the Frankfurter Allgemeine Zeitung, in which he was presented as an escape/migration helper.
 In these he said about himself, "I am the most aggressive critic of Islam in history. [...]
 There is no good Islam."
 Also in 2019 Abdulmohsen appeared on the BBC showcasing his website intended to help asylum seeking apostates, "especially from Saudi Arabia and the Gulf region".
 He founded an online platform to help Saudi Arabian citizens apply for asylum in Germany and claimed that Germany was giving asylum to "Syrian jihadists."

-The Atheist Refugee Relief had originally considered working with Abdulmohsen to coordinate aid for atheist refugees from Saudi Arabia.
+The Cologne-based Atheist Refugee Relief had originally considered working with Abdulmohsen to coordinate aid for atheist refugees from Saudi Arabia.
 However, this cooperation failed.
 The Secular Refugee Aid stated that in 2019, members of the refugee aid organization filed a complaint against Abdulmohsen "after the most vile slander and verbal attacks," which led to a legal dispute lasting several years, which Abdulmohsen lost in the Cologne Regional Court in August 2023.
 At the time of the attack, the case was on appeal before the Higher Regional Court of Cologne.
-The German-based Atheist Refugee Relief said that the alleged perpetrator was not a member of the organization and claimed that he made many false "accusations and claims" against them and their former board members.
+The Atheist Refugee Relief said that Abdulmohsen was not a member of the organization and claimed that he made many false "accusations and claims" against them and their former board members.
 It also distanced itself from Abdulmohsen "in the strongest terms" and added that its members filed a criminal complaint against him following “the most foul slander and verbal attacks" in 2019.

 Saudi authorities have warned German security authorities about Abdulmohsen at least three times between November 2023 and December 2024, but the warnings were ignored, after he posted extremist views on his X account threatening peace and security.

 The Foreign Intelligence Service of Germany had received a report from Saudi Arabia that Abdulmohsen had announced something big in Germany as early as 2023 and are said to have followed up on this tip.
 In the fall of 2023, a woman who had been in contact with Abdulmohsen via the Internet tried to warn the police in Berlin that Abdulmohsen wanted to kill 20 Germans.
 However, she sent her email to the police in Berlin, New Jersey.